 I will make you my wife forever, showing you righteousness and justice, unfailing love and compassion.

 I will be faithful to you and make you mine, and you will finally know me as the Lord. – Hosea 2:8-20

 God offers each one of us the incredible opportunity to live in an intimate relationship with our Creator – the one who knows everything about us and loves us more than we can imagine.
 He enters into a covenant relationship with us, requiring us to walk down a path of righteousness – following God’s plan, clinging to God’s purposes and living fully for Him.
-When we break that covenant by putting something else or someone else ahead of Him, out of His great love and mercy for us He allows us to go through a time of judgment or punishment or consequences for our actions.
+When we break that covenant by putting something else or someone else ahead of Him (our modern day idols), out of His great love and mercy for us He allows us to go through a time of judgment or punishment or consequences for our actions.
 This serves as His way of drawing us back to Him in order that He might restore us and reestablish His covenant with us.
 GOD’S HOPE ALWAYS FOLLOWS HIS JUDGMENT!
 Where are we on this path?

 God’s desire for an intimate relationship:

 I want you to show love, not offer sacrifices.